Cook Like Czechs

 Misc.:

-- 1 egg yolk to brush baked pernicky cookies for a shiny look
+• 1 egg yolk to brush the baked Pernicky cookies for a shiny look

 Instructions

-- Mix flour, cocoa powder, and baking soda.
-Sift these dry ingredients through a sieve into a large mixing bowl.
-Add sugar, ground spices, eggs, melted butter, and honey.
+• Mix 2 cups all-purpose flour, 1 Tablespoon dark cocoa powder, and 1 teaspoon baking soda, then sift these dry ingredients into a large mixing bowl.
+Add ¾ cup powdered sugar, ½ Tablespoon Czech gingerbread spice, 1 egg, melted butter, and honey.

-- First, use a fork to mix the ingredients until compact chunks form.
-Then carefully dump the mass onto the work surface and work it by hand into a smooth, lightly sticky dough.
+• First, use a fork to mix the ingredients until they form compact chunks.
+Then, carefully transfer the mixture onto a work surface and knead it by hand into a smooth, slightly sticky dough.

-- Wrap the pernicky dough in cling film and leave it to rest in the fridge overnight.
+• Wrap the Pernicky dough in plastic wrap and let it rest in the fridge overnight.

-- Roll out the rested dough on a lightly floured work surface to a thickness of about ⅛ inch.
-Cut out any shapes from the dough, carefully scoop them up with a pastry spatula and transfer them to a baking sheet lined with parchment paper.
+• Roll out the rested dough on a lightly floured work surface to a thickness of about ⅛ inch.
+Cut out your desired shapes from the dough, carefully lift them with a pastry spatula, and transfer them to a baking sheet lined with parchment paper.

-- Preheat the oven to 325°F (160°C) and bake the pernicky cookies for 8-10 minutes.
+• Preheat the oven to 325 °F and bake the pernicky cookies for 8 minutes.
 The baking time depends on the cookie size; smaller ones need less time, while larger shapes will require a minute or two longer in the oven.

-- If you want gingerbread cookies with a shiny surface, prepare the egg yolk in a bowl and beat it with a fork.
-As soon as you take the cookies out of the oven, brush them thinly with a yolk.
-Because the gingerbread is hot, the egg yolk will firm up and create a glossy layer.
+• If you want your gingerbread cookies to have a shiny surface, prepare 1 egg yolk in a bowl and beat it with a fork.
+As soon as you take the cookies out of the oven, brush them thinly with the yolk.
+The heat from the gingerbread will cause the egg yolk to firm up, creating a glossy layer.

-- Prepare the sugar icing.
-Sift the icing sugar and potato starch into the bowl.
-Add the egg white and mix well.
-The result should be a thick glaze that, when you scoop it with a spoon, doesn't run off the spoon but falls off in chunks.
+• Prepare the sugar icing by sifting 1 cup icing sugar and 1 Tablespoon potato starch into a bowl.
+Add ½ egg white and mix well until you achieve a thick glaze.
+The icing should be thick enough that, when you scoop it with a spoon, it doesn't run off but falls down in chunks.

-- Pour the frosting into a piping bag fitted with a #2 or #3 piping tip and decorate the gingerbread cookies to your liking.
-Allow the cookies with icing to dry overnight before placing the cookies in the box.
+• Pour the frosting into a piping bag fitted with a #2 or #3 piping tip and decorate the gingerbread cookies to your liking.
+Allow the iced cookies to dry overnight before placing them in a box.

 Notes